-- require you to provide further information, or - require you to undertake a further period of supervised practice, or - refuse your application for endorsement, or - impose conditions on your endorsement.
+- require you to undertake a further period of supervised practice - require you to complete further education - require you to provide further information, or - refuse your application for endorsement.

 The examples of evidence outlined below are key types of evidence that will assist you in demonstrating that you have met the required prescribing competencies.